IconHTML TagWriter 3.7.1

 Shortcut: hold down the mouse on this button for a pop-up menu.
 You will even see samples of the colors in this menu!

 - Paragraph: Makes a new paragraph with the chosen alignment (hold down mouse).
-"Justify" only works in the newest browsers.
+In new documents, you should avoid using this obsolete method of aligning and use CSS instead.

 - Link: Select the text to be linked and click this button.
 You can choose from different types of links by holding down the mouse on this button.
 If you want to link to a local file, choose "Choose file..." in the submenu under "local file" and open the file, its URL will be inserted automatically.
 Mind that this only works if the file you're working on is saved already (otherwise it would be impossible to determine the link's location!)